Indolent-Kawhi/GRRM/README.md

    You can refer to `data_processing/` for instructions on how to prepare your dataset.

-## Training
+## SFT Training

-For sft training, we use `LLaMA-Factory`.
+We use `LLaMA-Factory`.
 Please refer to their [repository](./LLaMA-Factory) for more details.

 You need to run `scripts/construct_model.py` to get Qwen3-4B-Instruct with extended vocabulary before sft training.

-For rl training, update the configuration in `scripts/run.sh`, then run:
+## RL Training

 ```bash
 bash scripts/run.sh